jenwachter/php-redis-queue/README.md

 1. Removes the job from the queue and adds it to a processing queue.
 1. Determines if there is an available callback for this job.
 If there isn't, the job is considered failed.
-1. Calls a _before_ callback for the job type, if available.
+1. Calls a _before_ callback for the job type, if defined.
 1. Calls the main callback for the job type.
     1. If the callback does not throw an exception, it is considered successful.
 If the callback throws an exception, it is considered failed.
     1. The job is removed from the processing queue and added to either the failed or success list.
-1. Calls an _after_ callback for the job type, if available.
+1. Calls an _after_ callback for the job type, if defined.
 1. Queue moves on to the next job or waits until another is added.

 ## Quick example

-In this quick example, we'll setup a worker that handles processing that needs to be done when uploading and deleting files.
+In this quick example, we'll set up a worker that handles processing that needs to be done when uploading and deleting files.
 We'll then create a client to send jobs to the worker.

 ### Create a worker

-If using the default settings of the `work()` method (blocking), only one worker (queue) can be run in a single file; however a single worker can handle multiple types of jobs.
+If using the default settings of the `work()` method (blocking), only one worker (queue) can be run in a single file; however, a single worker can handle multiple types of jobs.
 For example, here we create the `files` worker that can handle processing that needs to be done when both a file is uploaded and deleted:

 _files.php_
 ```php